 As described in detail in the section of this Proxy Statement titled "Executive Compensation - Compensation Discussion and Analysis," our executive compensation program is designed to attract, motivate and retain our named executive officers, who are critical to our success.
 The Board of Directors believes that our executive compensation program is well-tailored to retain and motivate key executives while recognizing the need to align the program with the interests of our shareholders and our "pay-for-performance" philosophy.
 We believe that philosophy is working given the Company's performance in 2022, which is discussed in more detail in the "Executive Compensation - Compensation Discussion and Analysis" section.
-During 2022, we made significant progress on our business and operational goals, including the expansion of our commercial and clinical stage portfolio, significantly increasing product revenue and the inclusion of our medicines on the National Reimbursement Drug List in China, among other things.
+During 2022, we made significantly increasing product revenue and the inclusion of our medicines on the National Reimbursement Drug List in China, among other things.
 We encourage our shareholders to read the "Executive Compensation - Compensation Discussion and Analysis" section as well as the table in the section below of this Proxy Statement titled "Executive Compensation - Summary Compensation Table" and other related compensation tables and narrative disclosures in this Proxy Statement, which describe our executive compensation philosophy, programs, and practices and the 2022 compensation of our named executive officers.